njamesgeorge1223/Pewlett-Hackard-Homicide-Investigation-with-SQL-Queries/README.TECHNICAL.md

 If you have not installed them, here are the instructions:

-* In your browser, Mac users should go to [Download PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads), and Windows users should go to [pgAdmin](https://www.pgadmin.org/download/pgadmin-4-macos/).
+* In your browser, Mac users should go to [Mac Download PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads), and Windows users should go to [Windows Download PostgreSQL](https://www.pgadmin.org/download/pgadmin-4-macos/).

 * Select the download option for your operating system and for the latest version 14.x of PostgreSQL.